inet-framework/inet-showcases/wireless/hiddennode/doc/index.rst

 RTS/CTS mechanism is not used, collision avoidance mechanisms can work, and the number of collisions is low.
 The RTS/CTS mechanism stops data frame collisions, so only the RTS and CTS frames can collide.
-The RTS and CTS frames are much shorter than data frames, thus retrasmitting them takes less time.
+The RTS and CTS frames are much shorter than data frames, thus retransmitting them takes less time.
 Even though the RTS/CTS frames contribute some overhead, more packets are received correctly at Host B. When RTS/CTS is used, the number of packets received correctly at Host B is